MieszkoGulinski/game-of-life/README.md

 See the list [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns) for the patterns.

 Pressing F3 closes the program.
+Pressing F1 opens help screen.

 ## Implementation

-1. Allocate two 2D arrays of size WxH, one for the current state and one for the next state.
+1. Allocate two 1D integer arrays of size WxH, one for the current state and one for the next state.
+Floating point matrices did not work because they introduce rounding errors.
 2. Initialize the current state with empty values.
 3. Display the current state.
 4. Wait for user input.
 Because of the platform limitations, user can enter only text.
 So the user can manually toggle on/off a given cell, clear the board, set the board to a predefined or random state, or just press Enter (no command) to proceed to the next generation.
 If the pressed key is not Enter but F3, the program exits.